Aerial photography research guide

 - your state library

-- the government department responsible for lands in your state (for example, New South Wales - Spatial Services)
+- the government department responsible for lands and mapping in your state (for example, New South Wales - Spatial Services)

 - your local council